What was this exchange, and why was it important?

 Earlier this year, Blue Ventures invited five new partner organisations from Zanzibar, Mozambique, Mayotte, Kenya and India to Madagascar.
 Over the course of 10 days, the exchange party visited key field sites in Madagascar to learn more about Blue Ventures’ work and to share experiences and best practice in small-scale fisheries management.

-In recent years, community-led marine conservation efforts have rapidly increased in the Western Indian Ocean, with many initiatives catalyzed by the use of short-term octopus fisheries closures.
+In recent years, community-led marine conservation efforts have rapidly increased in the Western Indian Ocean, with many initiatives catalysed by the use of short-term octopus fishery closures.
 This approach sees communities close a small reef area to octopus fishing for just a few months.
 Since octopus grow fast but die young, and because the bigger they are the more eggs they produce, closures can drastically increase catches and incomes for local fishers.
 In Madagascar, these closures have sparked community interest in broader conservation initiatives, inspiring a grassroots marine management movement that has seen 65 locally managed marine areas (LMMAs) established to date!

 Many of these LMMAs – and the octopus closures that preceded them – have themselves been kick-started by learning exchanges, in which representatives from different communities and organisations are brought together to share knowledge and expertise in community-based fisheries management.